daudix/daudix.one/content/blog/2024-07-18-archiving-gradience/index.md

 Okay okay!
 It's a rewrite of Gradience, you ready? in Rust.
 Called Chameleon.
 You satisfied?

 There's some other things happening behind the scenes, but I can't say much just yet :P

+And now that we are on a positive note, I can say: see you next time!